mhzawadi/Home-Assistant-Bus-Stop-Times/readme.md

 * api key
 * bus stop location
-* filter the lines you are interested in.
+* filter the lines you are interested in (a comma separated array).

 To find your stop go to ```https://<your domain>/stops.php``` and copy the location code.